By Carolyn Shields

-It's ok that sometimes we just want to hide, but let me remind you of that little song children are still being forced to sing: This little light of mine...Right after Christ shares the Beatitudes in Matthew V, when he promises that those who are struggling will be rewarded, He tells us, "You are the light of the world.
+It's ok that sometimes we just want to hide, but let me remind you of that little song we once sang as children: This little light of mine...Right after Christ shares the Beatitudes in Matthew 5, when He promises that those who are struggling will be rewarded, He tells us, "You are the light of the world.
 A town built on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before others," and I'll add: even when it's only a feeble flame.
 Even when it's only a 'little light.'

 We can not hide.
 We can not fade out of existence.

 But here's what we can do: we can put our anxieties, our fears, our beautiful letdowns, our tears, that stupid mirror, those sad little beats of our heart that occur at 4a.m (Christ, by the way, never ignores 4a.m prayers.
 This I am certain of), and those disappointed dreams and we put all of them into a clay pot.
 We then approach Calvary, and instead of laying it down at the foot of the Cross, we throw it with all of our might at those rocks, smash it, and shatter it, and destroy it with all the force we can muster.